damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 *TODOS: [Improve Omnibus-Mattermost Command installation flow](https://gitlab.com/gitlab-org/gitlab-ce/issues/23964), [ Allow Mattermost team creation when enabling Mattermost Command](https://gitlab.com/gitlab-org/gitlab-ce/issues/25269)*

 While we're here, let's get our project connected to the built-in Mattermost.
 Mattermost is an open source Slack alternative that comes bundled with GitLab.
+We also integrate with Slack so you could use that as your chat client as well.

 > * Go to Project Settings > Integrations
 > * Scroll to Project Services